-History of Coffee in Columbia
+History of Coffee in Colombia

 Colombian coffee has origins dating back to the 1700s when, legend has it, Jesuit priests arrived with coffee seeds from Guyana.
 But it wasn't until 1835 that commercial production was first registered with 2,560 green coffee bags exported to the United States.
 Today, Colombia is the fourth largest arabica coffee producer in the world (after Brazil, Vietnam and Indonesia) and has a reputation for producing some of the best coffee ever.
 But how did it achieve such scale and status?